PowershellScripts/PowershellScripts.github.io/articles/en/Viva/privatecontentmode.md

 ## What is Private Content Mode?

 Private Content Mode in Viva Engage is an admin-only setting that allows administrators to view private messages between users and posts in private groups they are not members of.
+You can find it only in the classic Admin Center of Viva Engage.

 <img src="/articles/img/veprivatecontentmode.png" width="400">